SumoLogic/sumologic-jenkins-plugin/README.md

 # sumologic-publisher

+## Features
+Plugin can be installed and used with global configuration.
+Below are set of features that can be used individually.

+1. [SumoUpload](#SumoUpload Feature) - The function provides an ability to upload data from Files directly to Sumo Logic.
+Data is sent to the HTTP Source URL mentioned in the Global Configuration.

 ## Prerequisite

 * `Sumologic-publisher 2.0.0` need [Pipeline Rest API(2.8)](https://plugins.jenkins.io/pipeline-rest-api), [GIT (3.3.2)](https://plugins.jenkins.io/git), [metrics (3.0.0)](https://plugins.jenkins.io/metrics), [subversion (2.9)](https://plugins.jenkins.io/subversion) and [junit (1.8)](https://plugins.jenkins.io/junit).
 If not present, `Sumologic-publisher` will install these plugins as a part of internal dependency.